Santa Maria del Carmine, Milan: History

 In 1268, the Carmelites obtained a site near Sforza Castle where, starting from the 14th century, they built a convent with an annexed church.
 The latter was, however, destroyed in a fire in 1330.
 The friars moved to another convent in 1399.

 In 1400, construction of the new church began under the design of friar and architect Bernardo da Venezia.
-The design was based on another church by the same name in Pavia (Santa Maria del Carmine), also designed by Bernardo da Venezia.
+The design was based on another church by the same name in Pavia (Santa Maria del Carmine), also by Bernardo da Venezia.
 Due to financial constraints, half of the columns of the church were constructed from recycled material salvaged from the former church, and the other half from brick, instead of using larger composite columns, as done in the original Pavese church.
 The church collapsed in 1446, possibly due to issues associated with these financial constraints.
 Architect Pietro Antonio Solari was tasked with the church's reconstruction under Ludovico il Moro, in compliance with Bernardo da Venezia's original design.
 In the mid-15th century, the church became a favourite destination for aristocratic burials, as testified by the numerous noble tombs in the chapels and niches.
 In the 17th century, the presbytery was remade in the Baroque style.
 The current façade was designed by Carlo Maciachini and completed in 1880.

 The church has two parishes, the Spanish-speaking parish of Santa Maria del Carmine and the English-speaking parish of San Carlo in Santa Maria del Carmine.